1928 Fairfield murders: Prior incidents

 In the spring of 1928, Leung Ying was employed for about three months as a cook and fruit picker.
 Leung was eventually dismissed in June for attacking and attempting to rape Wong Gee's daughter Nellie, though he would later claim that it was a consensual affair.
 Leung repeatedly tried to reapply for a job at the ranch, but was turned down each time.
+Although Leung admitted in interrogation that he had physically assaulted Nellie Wong, relatives of the Wong family stated that Leung was instead dismissed for his inability to work due to his regular narcotics use.